The Moral Technology

 Developing transportation beyond oil is a moral imperative.

 I have a belief that the distant future matters.

 Ammonia is commonly known as a cleaning agent that you keep under your sink.
 It is also an important building block of industrial products.
-Haber allowed for a brand new world, and with his process, any modern 1900’s nation could quickly produce tremendous quantities of fertilizer, as well as tremendous quantities of bullets, shells, explosives, and poison gas.
+Haber’s production process allowed for a new world of uses: any modern 1900’s nation could quickly produce tremendous quantities of fertilizer, as well as tremendous quantities of bullets, shells, explosives, and poison gas.